Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_Scaffold.rst

 The :file:`plugin-module/_private` directory will contain code that shouldn't be used outside of this plugin.

-The :file:`plugin-module` directory will contain any code that is needs to be either:
+The :file:`plugin-module` directory will contain any code that needs to be either:

 *   Running all the time in the background.